Sociology of gender: In feminist theory

 The fourth wave of feminism began in 2013 and centers around sexual harassment, rape culture, and body shaming.
 One of the major distinctions in this wave is the use of social media and the internet to spread its messages.
 This wave erupted after a young woman in India died after being brutally gang raped.
 Another catalyst to this wave of feminism was the election of president Donald Trump in 2016 after his remarks about women.
-One day after President Trump's inauguration, in 2017, about 4.6 million people took to the streets of Washington, DC, to the Women's March to protest gender equality.
+One day after President Trump's inauguration, in 2017, about 4.6 million people took to the streets of Washington, DC, for the Women's March to protest gender equality.
 Also in 2017, the Me Too movement gained popularity, in which women came forward to share their experiences of sexual assault after it became known that Harvey Weinstein sexually assaulted women for years in the film industry.
 This movement grew in only a couple of months to condemn powerful men in business, politics, news, and entertainment for their assaults against women.